-I'm a full time software engineer at SpaceX, where I work on network software for Starlink. ✨
+I'm a software engineer at SpaceX, where I am responsible for delivering performant satellite software to provide high throughput,

 Publications

-SMILE: Robust Network Localization via Sparse and Low-Rank Matrix Decomposition. under review 2022 (pre-print).
+SMILE: Robust Network Localization via Sparse and Low-Rank Matrix Decomposition.
+IPSN 2022 (pdf).

 ACHORD: Communication-Aware Multi-Robot Coordination with Intermittent Connectivity.
 IROS 2022 (pdf).